tinyBigGAMES/JetInfero/README.md

    - JetInfero can be used with any programming language that supports Win64 and Unicode bindings 💻.
    - Ensure the `JetInfero.dll` is included in your distribution and accessible at runtime 📦.

+**Note: JetInfero requires direct access to the GPU/CPU and is not recommended for use inside a virtual machine.**

 ## 📈 Quick Start

 ### ⚙️ Basic Setup